nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   <em>Help Window</em>
 </p>

-On the left column, you can find the full list of ExecutivePro commands and the right are the details for each command.
+On the left column, you can find the full list of ExecutivePro commands and on the right are the details for each command.
 If you require more information, the _Help Window_ also contains a button at the bottom to open up this User Guide in your browser.

 Format: `help`